lightningnetwork/lnd/README.md

 This is useful for the hashed secrets in LN payment channels.

 ### lndc
 Library for authenticated encrypted communication between LN nodes.
 It uses chacha20_poly1305 for the symmetric cipher, and the secp256k1 curve used in bitcoin for public keys.
-No signing is used, only two ECDH calculations: first with ephemeral keypairs and second with persistent identifying public keys.
+No signing is used, only two ECDH calculations: first with ephemeral key pairs and second with persistent identifying public keys.

 ### lnstate
 In-progress update which improves current implementation of channel state machine to allow for higher throughput.